StarRocks/starrocks/docs/administration/Query_planning.md

 - Colocate Join

-  If tables A and B belong to the same Colocation Group which is specified during table creation, the data rows with the same bucket key values from tables A and B are distributed on the same BE node.
+  If tables A and B belong to the same Colocation Group which is specified during table creation, the data rows with the same bucketing key values from tables A and B are distributed on the same BE node.
 When the Join equijoin expression contains the bucketing key of tables A and B in the join query, you can hint the join execution method as Colocate Join.
 Data with the same key values are directly joined locally, reducing the time spent on data transmission between nodes and improving query performance.

   ~~~SQL
   select k1 from t1 join [COLOCATE] t2 on t1.k1 = t2.k2 group by t2.k2;